jac18281828/fetch_adblocker/README.md

 # fetch_adblocker

-Fetch Steven Black's host file for a dnsmasq based adblocker (Pi Hole or Unifi EdgeRouter)
+Fetch Steven Black's host file for a dnsmasq based adblocker (Pi Hole or Unifi UDM)

 1. entries with special characters are filtered because they are not supported by the older versions of dnsmasq
 2. supports whitelist